MicrosoftDocs/entra-docs/docs/identity/devices/plan-device-deployment.md

 ### Comparison matrix

-iOS and Android devices may only be Microsoft Entra registered.
+iOS and Android devices are only Microsoft Entra registered.
 The following table presents high-level considerations for Windows client devices.
 Use it as an overview, then explore the different integration methods in detail.

 | Consideration | Microsoft Entra registered | Microsoft Entra joined | Microsoft Entra hybrid joined |
 | --- | :---: | :---: | :---: |